CaptPyrite/Arctic-Fox/README.md

 ```

 # Running code
 There is no official IDE for Arctic-Fox, So the code must be ran from CMD.
-To run the file you coded, you must keep the file where the directory for `arctic_fox.exe` then run command prompt in the same folder, and in commnad promt insert:
+To run the file you coded, you must keep the file where the directory for `arctic.exe` then run command prompt in the same folder, and in commnad promt insert:

-`arctic_fox.exe --[FILE NAME]`
+`arctic.exe --[FILE NAME]`

 and in place of `FILE NAME`, replace it with the name of your file containg the code!